Senegal MPs Debate Contentious Amnesty Bill - UrduPoint

 The presidency has said the amnesty is intended to "calm the political and social climate".

+A "Resistance Front" comprising a citizens' group and the vast majority of the 19 candidates currently qualified for the presidential election only managed to gather around 200 people in the capital Dakar on Wednesday afternoon, according to an AFP journalist.

-Sall on Monday received the conclusions of a "national dialogue" recommending elections to be held on June 2 and suggesting he remain in the office until his successor is installed.
+Sall on Monday received the conclusions of a "national dialogue" recommending elections be held on June 2 and suggesting he remain in office until his successor is installed.

-The president, who has been in power since 2012 but is not seeking re-election, has said, he will seek the opinion of the Constitutional Council
+The president, who has been in power since 2012 but is not standing for re-election, has said he will seek the opinion of the Constitutional Council.

 Recent Stories